Kenny “Ken Flo” Florian His Own Brand of Flow

 Kenny’s brothers and sister were typical energetic kids.
 Kenny was involved in many sports at a very young age and found an affection towards soccer (which he would go on to play on a collegiate level) and tennis.
 Two sports that, when he reflects on it, make him laugh at the contrast between his UFC career and what people may consider “not so manly” of sports.

 Kenny was also a martial arts fan at an early age: Bruce Lee movies, kung fu theater, you name it.
-So it doesn’t seem too odd to note that his first involvement into martial arts was actually at a karate/kung fu academy, and that’s all it took for Kenny to realize that there was something special about learning a martial art.
+So it doesn’t seem too odd to note that his first involvement in martial arts was actually at a karate/kung fu academy, and that’s all it took for Kenny to realize that there was something special about learning a martial art.
 He likens the realization as something of a “religious experience”.
 That experience stayed with him and his path within the arts had begun.
-It was through the martial arts that he truly felt that he was able to learn about his body, its movements, and how to be relatively athletic and apply it to his jiu-jitsu career.
+It was though the martial arts that he truly felt that he was able to learn about his body, its movements, and how to be relatively athletic and apply it to his jiu-jitsu career.

 It was around his early teen years that Kenny took a long break from the martial arts to focus on soccer.
 He was traveling nationally and internationally to play, and his mother just didn’t have the time to shuttle young Kenny back and forth to martial art classes and competitions (did we mention that there were six Florian kids in that household?).
 Fast forward to some skinny Brazilian guy on TV in a kimono competing in this new event called “The UFC”, and like so many of us, Kenny discovered jiu-jitsu.
 Kenny recalls seeing Royce Gracie apply all of these techniques that he’d never seen before, which inspired him to believe that “Hmmm… Maybe I could do what he could do”.
 From that moment on, consider him back on the wagon.